ncatlab/nlab-content/pages/6/2/6/7/7626/content.md

 The term *anyon* is a pun on this state of affairs that *any* statistics "in between" boson- and fermion-statistics may be allowed.

 On the other hand, anyonic braiding is conceptually different from boson/fermion statistics -- if it were on the same footing then the [[spin-statistics theorem]] would *rule out* anyonic braiding.
-(This is acknowledged by [Wilczek 1990, §I.2, pp. 1](#Wilczek90)).
+This is acknowledged by [Chen, Wilczek, Witten & Halperin 1989, p.
+352](#ChenWilczekWittenHalperin89) (cf. also [Wilczek 1990, §I.2, pp. 1](#Wilczek90)):

+> Once the [[permutation group]] is replaced by the [[braid group]], the simple construction of passing from the solution to the one-particle problems to the solution of many-particle problems, familiar from the free bosons and free fermions, does not work anymore.